AriFordsham/GHCWiki/repositories.md

 ## `git.haskell.org`

-`git.haskell.org` can be accessed via,
+Many GHC repositories and its core packages can be found at `git.haskell.org`, which can be accessed via,

 - `https://git.haskell.org`
 - `git://git.haskell.org`